ahmed-rashad-alnaggar/turjuman/README.md

 The `hide_default` key, when set to true, determines whether to display the default locale in the URL if it's displayable.

-### Routes Aliases
+### Route Aliases

-The `routes_aliases` key allows you to translate specific URLs in different locales.
-For instance, you can provide translations for URLs by adding them under the corresponding locale keys.
+The `route_aliases` key allows you to translate specific URLs in different locales.
+For instance, you can provide custom slugs and/or domains for URLs by adding them under the corresponding locale keys.

+### Locale Identifier

+The `locale_identifier` key allows you to set the locale token name used in url parameters, session, cookies and form input to identify the current locale.

 ## Middlewares